Star-Squid/Star-Squid/README.md

 I'm passionate about using technology to make our lives easier, increase accessibility, and create human connection.

-⭐️ My preferred framework is React, but I'm curious about all web development technologies, including good old-fashioned table-based emails.
-One day I'll also harness databases, but it's taking longer than I thought 🤔.
+My preferred framework is React, but I'm curious about all web development technologies, including good old-fashioned table-based emails.
+One day I'll also harness databases, but it's taking longer than I thought.

+Currently contemplating forming a club for people who wouldn't mind seeing all emojis die in a fire.
+Their bland yellow faces wish they had the depth of expression of a simple :-)